Feature

 feature.

-You can override its value by implementing IFeature.Id
+You can override its value by implementing IFeature.Id property in feature

 implementation class as shown below;